isomerpages/pa-cdcvouchers-v2/_residents/Get Started.md

 [	![Alt text for image on Isomer site](/images/residents/resident-banner.jpg)](https://signup.redeem.gov.sg/campaign_df2e6812-0192-491e-b1cc-d9887600639e)

+From May 2022, every Singaporean household will receive an additional set of $100 in CDC Vouchers to help in daily expenses as part of the Household Support Package.
+This is in addition to the $100 in CDC vouchers that every Singaporean household is eligible for, announced in Budget 2021.
+These CDC vouchers can be used to purchase goods and services at participating hawkers and heartland merchants.

-Every Singaporean household will receive $100 in CDC Vouchers to support our hawkers and heartland merchants!
-Only one member of each household needs to log in with Singpass to claim the vouchers.
+Only one household member with a Singpass account needs to claim the vouchers on behalf of the entire household.
+Visit https://go.gov.sg/cdcv, select CDC Vouchers Scheme 2022, and login with Singpass to claim the vouchers.

+Households can still use https://go.gov.sg/cdcv to claim their 2021 CDC Vouchers if they have not done so.

+The SMS voucher link for the CDC Vouchers Scheme 2022 is different from the voucher link received for the CDC Vouchers Scheme 2021.
+Both links and vouchers are valid till 31 December 2022.
 <table border="0" cellspacing="0" cellpadding="0" style="font-size: 120%;">
 <tbody>
 <tr>